 Clinical studies are dependent on persons who volunteer to take part.
 As a study participant, you are part of driving research forward.

-On the website, clinical studies are divided into four subsidiary groups: clinical trials, observation studies, diagnostic studies and qualitative studies.
+On the website, clinical studies are divided into two subsidiary groups: clinical trials and observational studies.

-In a clinical study, issues investigated are, for example:
+In a clinical study, you investigate for example:

 There are several reasons why you might like to participate in a clinical study.
-It often means that you undergo detailed examination, and as a study participant, you also contribute to increased knowledge about diseases or therapies.
-Depending on how the clinical study is designed, it is not guaranteed that all participants are offered to try a new therapy, for example.
-Those who do not are then part of a control group that is either prescribed sugar pills, called placebo, or an already approved medicine against which the new therapy is compared.
-Even if you yourself may not receive any direct therapy benefit, it can still feel meaningful to contribute to studies that may be of benefit to other people.
+It often means a thorough examination, and as a study participant, you also contribute to increased knowledge about diseases or therapies.
+Depending on how the clinical study is designed, it is not guaranteed that all participants are offered to try a new therapy.
+Those who do not will be part of a control group that is either prescribed sugar pills, called placebo, or an already approved medicine, which the new therapy is compared to.
+Even if you may not receive any direct therapy benefit, it can still feel meaningful to contribute to studies that may be of benefit to other people.

 The description of the various phases of a clinical study apply for clinical trials with medicines, but the phases are similar also for clinical trials with medical devices.

 Phase 1 often uses healthy study participants, around 20–80 individuals who are usually men, to study the safety of the product.
 A substance is investigated for any side effects, how the body breaks it down and disposes of it, and what the pharmacological characteristics are.
 Phase 1 starts by testing a very low dose of a substance, and the dose is then gradually increased.
 Between each increase, a comprehensive safety evaluation is made.